Christie suspension: History

-In the late 1920s he devised a better solution.
-The solution was the addition of a bellcrank, which changed the direction of motion from vertical to horizontal.
+In the late 1920s, Christie modified his suspension system to add a bellcrank that could change the direction of motion from vertical to horizontal.
 The road wheels were individually mounted on a pipe that could move vertically only, at the top of which the bell crank rotated the direction of motion to the rear.
 Springs were mounted on the end of the crank, and could be as long as needed, lying along the inside of the hull.
-The result was a substantial increase in range of motion, from only some 10 cm in his original designs, to 25 cm on the M1928, 35 cm on the M1930, and 60 cm on the M1932.
+Using this new suspension, Christie designed the M1928.
+Unlike his previous designs, it used identical wheels for all except the sprocket and idler and the center wheels didn't have to be elevated to enable road travel.
+The suspension used large helical springs, mounted inside the armored compartment to provide a much smoother ride than leaf-spring suspensions while sacrificing space inside the tank.
+Christie later modified the M1928 to create the improved tank.